New Quay: Dylan Thomas

 Thomas and his family left New Quay in July 1945.
 By September, he was writing to Caitlin about finding somewhere to live, telling her he would live in Majoda again.
 He came back to New Quay at least twice in 1946, the first time in March, a visit he records in his radio broadcast, The Crumbs of One Man’s Year, in which he writes about the “gently swilling retired sea-captains” in the back bar of the Black Lion.
-Then, in early summer, he was seen in the Commercial pub with jazz pianist, Dill Jones, whose paternal family came from New Quay.
+Then, in early summer, he was seen in the Commercial pub (formerly the Sailor's Home Arms and now called The Seahorse Inn) with jazz pianist, Dill Jones, whose paternal family came from New Quay.
 Thomas's letter in August 1946 to his patron, Margaret Taylor, provides a vivid roll-call of some of the New Quay characters that he knew.

 Thomas also refers to New Quay in his 1949 broadcast, Living in Wales (“hoofed with seaweed, did a jig on the Llanina sands...”).
 He was still in touch in 1953 with at least one New Quay friend, Skipper Rymer, who had briefly run the Dolau pub in New Quay.